lolcommits/lolcommits/README.md

 	lolcommits --enable

+Likewise, you can disable it via `lolcommits --disable`.

 ## Sample images
 Please add your own lolcommit to these samples!
 Just fork this repo, add it to this section of the README, and send me a pull request.
 <img width='320' height='240' src="https://github.com/mroth/lolcommits/raw/gh-pages/sample2.jpg" />